 Thankfully, situations, when you need to do something like this for your canine, are not very common, but they do happen.
 So, what exactly does CPR on a puppy entail?
 From a biological standpoint, dog CPR works on the same principle as human CPR:

 - “Artificial respiration”, or blowing air into your dog’s lungs.

 - Chest compressions in case of a cardiac arrest.

 Both of these can be essential for saving your dog’s life.
-However, both can also be dangerous if done incorrectly or unnecessarily.
-The additional complication is that, while CPR works on the same principle for dogs as it does for humans, the way you should perform it is different.
+When you are not confident on how to give a dog CPR however, both can also be dangerous if done incorrectly or unnecessarily.
+The additional complication is that, while CPR works on the same principle for dogs as it does for humans, the way you should perform dog resuscitation is different.
 Here’s a quick step-by-step guide:

 - Call your vet or an emergency animal hospital.
 CPR isn’t meant to always just save your dog, it’s meant to save him for long enough for help to arrive.

 - If you have a car and someone to drive it, get the dog in the car and perform the CPR there while driving to a hospital.

 - Determine whether or not the dog is breathing.